What is the goal of the Equity, Diversity and Inclusion Grant?

 Who is eligible to apply?

-The DEI grant process is open to all UC Merced students, faculty and staff.
+The EDI Grant process is open to all UC Merced students, faculty and staff members.
 All projects must be coordinated and administered with an official UC Merced organization or university account.
 Funds will not be awarded to individuals.
-Project Managers must be good standing with the University.
+Project managers must be good standing with the university.
 Previous recipients are eligible to apply.